status-im/nimbus-eth2/docs/the_nimbus_book/src/spadina.md

  - [Beacon chain explorer](https://spadina.beaconcha.in/) : to monitor testnet health

  - [Reddit /r/ethstaker community](https://www.reddit.com/r/ethstaker/comments/iy3c6t/announcing_the_spadina_testnet_launch_viewing/) : to attend the launch viewing party (rumour has it that there will be a POAP for viewing the live stream of this call)

+ - [Nimbus discord](https://discord.com/invite/XRxWahP) : best place to ask questions and to stay up-to-date with critical updates